Tom Steyer: Personal life

 In August 1986, Steyer married Kathryn Ann Taylor, a graduate of Harvard College who earned a Master of Business Administration and a Juris Doctor from Stanford University.
+Kathryn was on the President's Council for the United Religions Initiative, an interfaith group.
 The Reverend Richard Thayer, a Presbyterian minister, and Rabbi Charles Familant performed the ceremony.
-They have four children, Samuel Taylor ("Sam"), Charles Augustus ("Gus"), Evelyn Hoover ("Evi"), and Henry Hume ("Henry").
-Kathryn was on the President's Council for the United Religions Initiative, an interfaith group.
+They have four children.

-Steyer has two brothers: Hume Steyer, an attorney in New York City and Jim Steyer, an attorney, author, and Stanford University professor.
+Steyer has two brothers: Hume Steyer, an attorney in New York City; and Jim Steyer, who founded Common Sense Media.

-Steyer has a net worth of $1.6 billion.
-Men's Journal mentioned the modest aspects of his lifestyle noting that he owns an "outdated hybrid Honda Accord" and eschews luxury items such as expensive watches.
-Steyer wears tartan neckties every day, because in his words “You gotta dress up for a fight.”
+Men's Journal mentioned the modest aspects of his lifestyle, noting that he owns an "outdated hybrid Honda Accord" and eschews luxury items such as expensive watches.
+Steyer wears tartan neckties every day; he does this because (in his words) "You gotta dress up for a fight."

+Steyer served on the board of trustees at Stanford University from 2007 to 2017.

 In his late 30s, Steyer had "a revelation" and began an involvement in the Episcopal Church, the religion of his mother (his father was a non-practicing Jew).
-He has stated that during this time he became much more interested in religion and theology.
+He has stated that during this time, he became much more interested in religion and theology.
 The new interest reportedly galvanized his political advocacy.

-In 2018, Steyer received two suspicious packages from convicted mail bomber Cesar Sayoc.